 That you might have proof

 Do you know that this life, as most of us engage it, is mostly illusion?
 Yes.
-In fact most of our lives have never happened as we have imagined them.
+In fact, most of our lives have never happened as we have imagined them.
 This may feel disconcerting.
 I know we want to believe that our lives have meant something and that the stories that we have told ourselves about our lives have real substance.
-But, the reality is that for many of us, it is not actually true.
+But, the reality is that it is not true.
 Are you curious about why I would say such a thing?
 You might ask, “What about my role in my family?
 What about all the ‘good’ that I have done?
 What about world peace and saving the planet?
 What about my religion?
 Do you really expect me to believe that all of that is illusion?
 I am somebody.
 I am a special person who does special things that mean something in this world.”

 Yes.
 All of those things are wonderful.
 Yes.
 Only you could have had the experiences that you have had, are having, and will have.
 Yes.
 No one can do the work that you do here.
 But… the meaning that we give to these things is not universal.
 It is subjective and without inherent substance.
-The only substance it has is what we give to it and as such every engagement that we have with the people, places, events, things etc. is a solitary experience that exists only for the creator of that experience…us.
+The only substance it has is what we give to it.
+And as such, every engagement that we have with the people, places, events, things etc. is a solitary experience that exists only for the creator of that experience…us.
 And the fact is that this imagination of ours is a very awesome gift and a beautiful ability that God has shared with us, but what we do with it is only for us.
 It cannot be shared.
 And that my friends, is the paradox out of which all suffering is born.
-We cannot figure out how to get the whole world to go along with our storylines and many of us experience that as very lonely.
+We cannot figure out how to get the whole world to go along with our story lines and many of us experience that as very lonely.
 And sadly, many of us get attached to people who have no interest in our stories, but who we have decided should especially agree to our awesomeness–often family–and we use most of our imagination trying to figure out ways to get their approval.

 We want to be unique, special, awesome, and all things wonderful in the world.
 But more than anything, we want to be right.
 We want everyone to agree with the story we tell ourselves about what our life means–what the world means–and if they do not agree, our world comes apart.
 Why?
 Well, we want to be right because, on some level, we know that we are the creators of our own experience and yet, when our creations seem to get out of control, we do not want to take responsibility.
 Why?
 Because when we create a world where we are super special and the central character around which all of life revolves, then it is imperative that we maintain our “rightness” at all costs because without it, it seems that all hope is lost.
 To us, being “wrong” is death because somewhere in the beginning of the story that we create for ourselves, we establish our infallibility as the prime directive.
 No matter what happens, the story must end with our “rightness”.
 Otherwise, it becomes very difficult to orient ourselves in the story.
 If the “creator” is not always right then the story may turn out “wrong”.
 So what is “wrong”?
 Well, for most of us, “wrong” is whatever makes us feel uncomfortable.
 And as such, “right” is what makes us comfortable.